 WHAT TO DO

 All-year long, you will find big name concerts at Track 29, a world-class music venue that features artists like Jack White and Chris Stapleton, while the Revelry Room provides a more intimate feel with concerts that get you closer.
 Located in the heart of downtown is the historic Tivoli Theatre, home of the Chattanooga Symphony & Opera, and Soldiers and Sailors Memorial Auditorium, both of which feature regular national acts such as The Avett Brothers, Jason Isbell, and Ben Folds.
-If you’re in the mood for a more casual setting, the Honest Pint has pool tables and local live music, or The Camp House, a coffeehouse by day, turns into an event space by night with concerts, singer-songwriter shootouts and movie nights.
+If you’re in the mood for a more casual setting, the Honest Pint has pool tables and local live music.
 Closer to the water, Puckett’s Grocery serves authentic comfort food with live pickin’ performances near your seat.
 If you find yourself in Chattanooga during the warmer months of May-September, be sure to head to Miller Plaza for Nightfall, a free outdoor music series every Friday night, featuring food, beverages and great music of all genres.

 Located at the historic Chattanooga Choo Choo, The Comedy Catch features comedians such as Jerry Seinfeld and Tim Meadows and offers a full bar and grill for your comedic entertainment.